Submission Instructions and

 to showcase samples of their work, Bedtime-Story can accept

-illustrations transmitted electronically in .gif or .jpg format,
+illustrations transmitted electronically in .jpg format, or

-or if you already have a web site, we can capture images you've
+if you already have a web site, we can capture images you've

 We've got a steady stream of new stories----so